Culture And Traditions In Nepal

 Tradition

-The Brahmin tradition is closely tied to the Hindu religion.
+The Brahmin tradition is closely tied to Hinduism.
 Birth, marriage, and death are the primary traditions and rituals observed by Brahmins.
-When a child is born into a Bahun family, a naming ceremony is conducted on the eleventh day after birth, known as “Nwaran.”
+When a child is born into a Bahun family, a naming ceremony is conducted on the eleventh day after birth, known as "Nwaran."
 After six months or more, the Bahun family conducts a rice-feeding ceremony.
 Likewise, the marriage tradition is unique.
 Moreover, the funeral rites in the Brahmin tradition are different from those in other cultures.

 Chettri/ Kshatriyas